JSensebe/jsensebe.github.io/projects/heroes-of-ruin.md

 ---

 ## **Overview**
 *Heroes of Ruin* is an action RPG developed by n‑Space for the Nintendo 3DS.
 I joined the project during its later stages and contributed across multiple gameplay systems, performance improvements, and bug‑fixing passes.
-The game was large and ambitious for the 3DS, featuring online multiplayer, loot systems, quests, and a full 3D world — all of which pushed the handheld hardware to its limits.
+The game was large and ambitious for the 3DS, featuring online multiplayer with voice chat, loot systems, quests, and a full 3D world — all of which pushed the handheld hardware to its limits.

 My work focused on gameplay behavior, UI logic, and optimizations that helped stabilize and polish the game for release.